Mary, mother of Jesus: Iconography

 In paintings, Mary is traditionally portrayed in blue.
 This tradition can trace its origin to the Byzantine Empire, from c.
 500 AD, where blue was "the colour of an empress".
 A more practical explanation for the use of this colour is that in Medieval and Renaissance Europe, the blue pigment was derived from the rock lapis lazuli, a stone of greater value than gold, which was imported from Afghanistan.
 Beyond a painter's retainer, patrons were expected to purchase any gold or lapis lazuli to be used in the painting.
 Hence, it was an expression of devotion and glorification to swathe the Virgin in gowns of blue.
 Transformations in visual depictions of Mary from the 13th to 15th centuries mirror her "social" standing within the Church and in society.

 Traditional representations of Mary include the crucifixion scene, called Stabat Mater.
 While not recorded in the Gospel accounts, Mary cradling the dead body of her son is a common motif in art, called a "pietà" or "pity".

+In the Egyptian, Eritrean, and Ethiopian tradition, Mary has been portrayed in story and paint for centuries.
+Beginning in the 1600s, however, highland Ethiopians began portraying Mary performing a variety of miracles for the faithful, including paintings of her giving water to a thirsty dog, healing monks with her breast milk, and saving a man eaten by a crocodile.
+Over 1,000 such stories about her exist in this tradition, and about one hundred of those have hundreds of paintings each, in various manuscripts, adding up to thousands of paintings.